Your Fancy Honey Might Not Actually Be Honey

 The drama surrounding fraudulent honey has come to a head in the a series of class action lawsuits filed over the past year, in which major honey brands and packers have been accused of adulterating and misrepresenting honey.
 Kent Heitzinger is a lawyer based in Chicago whose litigious world revolved around commercial litigation—until two years ago.

-His partner, Terry Bueller, an expert in class action lawsuits, became interested in investigating honey, a food he had heard was often fraudulent.
-Bueller asked Heitzinger for his help, and that choice to say yes plunged Heitzinger head-first into the world of honey fraud.
+His partner, Terry Buehler, an expert in class action lawsuits, became interested in investigating honey, a food he had heard was often fraudulent.
+Buehler asked Heitzinger for his help, and that choice to say yes plunged Heitzinger head-first into the world of honey fraud.

 “We tested about 60 to 70 different companies, and we found that about 50 to 60 percent of those honeys tested are bad honey," Heitzinger said.
 "Out of 110 products, around 70 percent were adulterated.
 There’s been something done to them.
 It is just pure fraud in our opinion.
 They're selling products to the American public that isn't what it says it is.”